2013 Stanford University-Peking University Internet Law and Public Policy Conference

 Counselor and Intellectual Property Rights Attaché at Chinese Embassy to the United States

-CHEN Fuli serves as the Counselor and Intellectual Property Rights Attaché at the Chinese Embassy to the United States.
+CHEN Fuli served as Counselor and Intellectual Property Rights Attaché at the Chinese Embassy to the United States, focusing on intellectual property matters.

 Dan Auerbach